King Louis XVI of France

 painting by Antoine-François Callet. source: Wikipedia

-King Louis XVI of France reigned from 1774 until 1792, losing his throne – and his life – as a result of the French Revolution.
+King Louis XVI of France reigned from 1774 until 1792, losing his throne and his life as a result of the French Revolution.
 He was born Louis-Auguste, Duc de Berry, on August 23, 1754, at the Palace of Versailles in Versailles, France, the third son of Louis, Dauphin of France (son of King Louis XV) and Maria Josepha of Saxony.
 He had seven siblings:

-As a younger son, Louis-Auguste was not given the same attention that his older brother received.
+As a younger son, Louis-Auguste was not given the same attention his older brother received.
 But he excelled in his studies – Latin, history, geography, and astronomy, and became fluent in several languages.
 As his older brother had died, Louis-Auguste became the Dauphin – heir to the French throne – upon his father’s death in 1765 from tuberculosis.
 His mother died two years later.
 His education continued under the direction of the Duc de La Vauguyon, studying religion, humanities, and morality.
-He would late find that he was unprepared to assume the throne.
+He would later find that he was unprepared to assume the throne.

 The marriage of Louis-Auguste and Maria Antoinette, May 16, 1770. source: Wikipedia